Is using choral rehearsal tracks cheating?

 Virtual Choirs and Choral Rehearsal Tracks

 Choral rehearsal tracks are the optimal resource for making a virtual choir recording.
-The most successful virtual choir or a-cappella videos are recorded with choral rehearsal tracks in the ear of each individual singer.
+The easiest way to ensure a successful virtual choir or a-cappella recording with by using choral rehearsal tracks as your foundation; each singer will by guided by the choral rehearsal track in their ear.
 The quality level of your choral rehearsal tracks makes a world of difference in the musicality of your singers.

-If your singers are spoon-fed the choral parts in class and you are reliant upon your top singers to carry your section, I would not recommend adding choral rehearsal tracks into your program.
+If you spoon-feed the choral parts in class and are reliant upon your top singers to carry your section, I would not recommend adding choral rehearsal tracks into your program.
 Instead, focus on ear-training, sight-singing, and music literacy.

 If your choral program values ear-training, sight-singing, and music literacy as a core value, I highly recommend adding rehearsal choral tracks into your program.